General Electric Company (GE) Five Forces Analysis (Porter’s) & Recommendations

 • High economies of scale (weak force)

 The force of new entrants against General Electric is weak partly because of the high cost of entry.
-This external factor requires that new firms have high business capitalization and financial resources to establish operations that can effectively compete against firms like GE.
-In relation, the high cost of brand development is included in this external analysis because it limits the influence of new entry on General Electric and the industry environment.
-For example, new firms need to allocate a high percentage of their financial resources to strengthen their brands, relative to established brands such as the GE brand.
-The high economies of scale further weaken the threat of new entry.
-For instance, established businesses like General Electric benefit from high economies of scale, which new firms likely lack.
-This component of the Five Forces analysis presents the weak intensity of the threat of new entry.
-Thus, this force is a minor strategic management issue facing General Electric Company.
+In this Five Forces analysis case, such an external factor requires that new firms have high business capitalization and financial resources to establish operations that can effectively compete with GE.
+Also, the high cost of brand development limits the influence of new entry on General Electric.
+In this external analysis case, new firms need to allocate a high percentage of their financial resources to strengthen their brands, relative to the GE brand.
+High economies of scale further weaken the threat of new entry.
+General Electric benefits from high economies of scale, which new firms likely lack.
+Overall, this Five Forces analysis presents the weak intensity of the threat of new entry.
+This force is a minor strategic management issue facing General Electric Company.

 References